🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Signature drinks: Sparkling cocktails with white rock candy stirrers or a sugared rim.

-• All-white cake: Smooth buttercream, fondant bows, or sugar snowflakes.
-Add a frosted acrylic topper.
+• All-white cake: Smooth buttercream, fondant bows, or sugar snowflakes, finished with a frosted acrylic topper.

 • Dessert spread: White macarons, coconut truffles, powdered sugar cookies, and vanilla meringues.

 Dress the bar with frosted greenery, white taper candles, and an acrylic menu.
-Simple but stunning.
+Simple, but it photographs like a dream.

 10. Personal Touches That Feel Thoughtful (Not Cheesy)

-It’s the little details that make your white winter wedding feel intentional.
-You don’t need a snow machine—unless that’s your thing—but small wins add up fast.
+It is the little details that make your white winter wedding feel intentional.
+You do not need a snow machine, unless that is your thing, but small wins add up fast.
+A friend of mine set out a basket of rolled throws labeled to have and to hold, and it was the favor everyone talked about afterward.

 Easy add-ons that guests love

-• Blanket basket: Rolled white throws for chilly ceremonies—label with “To Have and To Hold.”
+• Blanket basket: Rolled white throws for chilly ceremonies, labeled with “To Have and To Hold.”

 • Snowy favors: White candle tins, hot cocoa kits, or sugared almonds in vellum bags.